Liquidation of the autonomy of the Cossack Hetmanate: Subsequent events

 In 1781 the regimental administrative system of the Hetmanate was abolished and governorships were formed.
-"In 1781, the Hetmanate was divided into three governorates (provinces): Kyiv, Chernihiv and Novhorod-Siverske, which together formed the Little Russia Governor-General."
+"In 1781, the Hetmanate was divided into three governorates (provinces): Kyiv, Chernihiv and Novhorod-Siversk, which together formed the Little Russia Governor-General."

 In 1783 the Cossack army was abolished and replaced by ten carabinieri and cavalry regiments.
 Thus, the autonomy of the Hetmanate was essentially abolished, and on May 3, 1783, serfdom was introduced in the Hetmanate and Sloboda Ukraine.